IBM-Bluemix-Docs/mass-data-migration/unlock-storage-pool.md

 ## Next steps
 {: #unlock-storage-pool-next-steps}

-- To begin loading data from your Linux-based server, see [Copying data by using NFS](/docs/infrastructure/mass-data-migration?topic=mass-data-migration-copy-data-nfs).
+- To begin loading data from your Unix-based system, see [Copying data by using NFS](/docs/infrastructure/mass-data-migration?topic=mass-data-migration-copy-data-nfs).
-- To begin loading data from your Windows-based server, see [Copying data by using SMB](/docs/infrastructure/mass-data-migration?topic=mass-data-migration-copy-data-smb).
+- To begin loading data from your Windows-based system, see [Copying data by using SMB](/docs/infrastructure/mass-data-migration?topic=mass-data-migration-copy-data-smb).